WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

   to reduce the number of log lines processed during each iteration.
 Avoid searching the full relevant data set until you're confident that the query works and extracts the data you expect.
-- When trying to find examples of specific queries, use `limit` with a very low number.
+- When trying to find examples of specific logs, use `limit` with a very low number.
 If you just need one example, use `limit 1`.
 If you need multiple, try to keep the number low.
 This is especially useful when developing `parse` statements.